flynx/object.js/README.md

 		return this
 	})

-var action = new Action()

-// the instance now is a function... action()

-// a different way to do the above...
+// a more flexible approach...
 //
 // This is the same as the above but a bit more convenient as we do
 // not need to use Object.assign(..) or object.mixinFlat(..) to define